Boost your Qi with Medicinal Qi Tonic Porridges

 HUANG QI – Astragalus (Astragali Radix) – builds Qi and Yang, restores Spleen and Lung Qi if there is fatigue, loose stools, and lack of appetite.
 Also supports immunity and reduces edema.

-SHAN YAO – Chinese Yam (Dioscoreae Rhizoma) – is harmonizing and moderating.
+SHAN YAO – Chinese Yam (Dioscoreae Rhizoma) – harmonizes and moderates.
 It tonifies Qi and yin and acts on the Kidneys, Lungs and Spleen.
-It is neutral and sweet and works gently and slowly over time to build strength.
+It is neutral and sweet, working gently and slowly over time to build strength.

-MAI MEN DONG – Ophiopogon Tuber (Ophiopogonia Radix) – moistening, nourishes yin and is slightly cold making it helpful if there is heat, dryness, burn out, and/or inflammation.
+MAI MEN DONG – Ophiopogon Tuber (Ophiopogonia Radix) – moistens, nourishes yin and is slightly cold, making it helpful if there is heat, dryness, burnout, and/or inflammation.
 It especially acts on the Stomach, Spleen, Heart, and Lungs.
 This herb can act to balance more heating herbs in a formula or combination.

 I hope you enjoy your Qi tonics!
 If you’d like to learn more about Chinese Medicine and using Chinese Medicine principles in your cooking you may enjoy my course Chinese Medicine Food Therapy.